 Ancient Worlds

-In this cluster, you will learn the philosophies, literatures, and traditions of ancient cultures and in relation to subsequent cultures.
-Whether interested in a major in the Arts & Humanities, or simply intrigued by life in the ancient world, you will fulfill their Arts & Literature, Philosophy & Values, and Historical Studies breadth requirements.
+This cluster introduces you to philosophies, literatures, and traditions of ancient cultures and in relation to subsequent cultures.
+Whether interested in a major in the Arts & Humanities, or simply intrigued by life in the ancient world, you will fulfill your Arts & Literature, Philosophy & Values, and Historical Studies breadth requirements.

 Course Descriptions